teadulellari/Sudoku_Solver/README.md

 # Sudoku_Solver

-This web application is a Sudoku solver that efficiently solves any given Sudoku puzzle using a backtracking algorithm or gives you the opportunity t osolve it yourself as well.
-In addition to the solving functionality, I have incorporated several user-friendly features to enhance the overall experience.
+This web application is a Sudoku solver that efficiently solves any given Sudoku puzzle using a backtracking algorithm or gives you the opportunity to solve it yourself as well.
+In addition to the solving functionality, I have incorporated several user-friendly features to enhance the overall experience like Solution Validation and more.

 ## Features